 Gain proficiency in interventional fluoroscopy assisted blocks

 Permanent implants (spinal cord stimulators, peripheral nerve stimulators, peripheral nerve and/or field stimulators and intrathecal opiate infusion pumps, battery replacements, epidural ports) are performed in the Lavin Operating Rooms.
 On occasion, vertebral augmentation procedures will be performed in these locations, but are typically performed in the Anesthesiology Pain Medicine Center.
-Fellows will actively participate in these surgeries under the direct supervision of pain medicine attending and will also participate in the perioperative management of these patients (wound checks, suture removal, pump refills, pump and stimulator reprogramming, management complications, etc.)
+Fellows will actively participate in these surgeries under the direct supervision of pain medicine attending and will also participate in the perioperative management of these patients (e.g., wound checks, suture removal, pump refills, pump and stimulator reprogramming, management complications).

 A trend of progressive improvement in manual skills during the conduct of interventional procedures will be maintained by the fellow, with decreasing direct attending “rescue” during injection procedures.

-The fellow will rotate through the Children’s Memorial Hospital for pediatric pain management, through the Shirley Ryan AbilityLab for rehabilitation, neurology and psychology exposure.
-Patients will interact with psychiatry service attending during their fellowship, and fellows will rotate through the Hospice and Palliative Care Service at Northwestern Memorial Hospital for management of cancer pain and palliative medicine experience.
+The fellow will rotate through the Ann & Robert H. Lurie Children’s Hospital of Chicago for pediatric pain management and through the Shirley Ryan AbilityLab for rehabilitation, neurology and psychology exposure.
+Patients will interact with psychiatry service attending during their fellowship, and fellows will rotate through the Hospice and Palliative Care Service at NMH for management of cancer pain and palliative medicine experience.
 In addition, other specialists (psychologists, physical therapists, neurosurgeons, spine surgeons, neuroradiologists, urologists, chiropractors) are invited to give lectures to the service and will participate in multidisciplinary conferences and lectures.

 The Section of Pain Medicine has monthly journal club meetings where research design and statistical analyses are discussed and analysis of classic or pertinent pain medicine papers are evaluated and discussed.
-These journal club meetings will be lead by a pain medicine attending with active participation by the Multidisciplinary Pain Medicine Fellows.
+These journal club meetings will be led by a pain medicine attending with active participation by the Pain Medicine (Multidisciplinary) fellows.